Email : asiupjas@gmail.com

 2. AND to have approved the submitted version (and any substantially modified version that involves the author's contribution to the study);

-3. AND to have agreed both to be personally accountable for the author's own contributions and to ensure that questions related to the accuracy or integrity of any part of the work, even ones in which the author was not personally involved, are appropriately investigated, resolved, and the resolution documented in the literature.
+3. AND to have have mutually agreed to take personal responsibility for their own contributions and to ensure that inquiries regarding the accuracy or integrity of any part of the work, even those in which the authors were not directly involved, are appropriately investigated, resolved, and documented in the literature.

 Corresponding authors